Gremlins: Legacy

-The film not only spawned the sequel and an advertisement for British Telecom, but is believed to have been the inspiration for several unrelated films about small monsters.
+The film not only spawned the sequel (another sequel is scheduled for a November 2027 release) and an advertisement for British Telecom, but is believed to have been the inspiration for several unrelated films about small monsters.
 These include Ghoulies, Troll, Hobgoblins and Munchies.

 In music, the Scottish post-rock band Mogwai is named after the film's creatures: as for the reason why the band chose this as their name, their guitarist, Stuart Braithwaite, has stated that "it has no significant meaning and we always intended on getting a better one, but like a lot of other things we never got round to it".
 Welsh singer and songwriter Rod Thomas performs under the name Bright Light Bright Light, which is a direct quote from the film.

 On November 18, 2016, both Gizmo and Stripe made appearances in Lego Dimensions as playable characters in their own Team Pack.
 Many of the other in-game playable characters, such as Supergirl, acknowledge the duo's rules and they each have their own unique abilities and weaponry; Gizmo having a radio-controlled car inspired by the toy car he piloted in the film's climax and Stripe having a camera-like gadget inspired by the ones manufactured by Polaroid Corporation, one of which Kate Beringer armed herself with during the gremlins' attack on Dorry's Tavern.
 Both Mandel and Welker returned to reprise their respective roles.

 In 2017, some gremlins were featured in the animated film The Lego Batman Movie, with its director, Chris McKay, explaining his love for the characters.
 These gremlins were among numerous villains from outside of the Batman franchise playing a role in the film, with many of the added antagonists owned by Warner Bros.

 In February 2021, a Mountain Dew Zero Sugar ad featuring Zach Galligan as Billy Peltzer and Gizmo was released, which also revealed that Billy has a daughter.

 Also in 2021, a trio of Gremlins including Stripe appear in Space Jam: A New Legacy.
 They were shown running towards the site of the basketball game between the Tune Squad and the Goon Squad and can be seen cheering from on top of the blue Bronto-Crane from The Flintstones.

 Both Gizmo and Stripe appear as playable characters in the 2022 fighting game MultiVersus, voiced by Daniel Ross.

 Both Gizmo and the sequel's Brain Gremlin appear in the Teen Titans Go! episode, "Warner Bros.
 100th Anniversary" as supporting characters.

+Stripe appears as a finished pixel art puzzle solution in the Picross game series for the Nintendo Switch, Found in Picross S4 as Puzzle P042.